-Eggloft combines the challenge of flying a model containing one or (for “Dual” Eggloft) two Grade A Large eggs while trying to reach the highest altitude (Eggloft Altitude) or longest duration (Eggloft Duration) possible.
+Eggloft combines the challenge of flying a model containing one or (for “Dual” Eggloft) two eggs while trying to reach the highest altitude (Eggloft Altitude) or longest duration (Eggloft Duration) possible.
 The eggs must be returned undamaged.
 If any egg is cracked or broken, the flight is disqualified.
 You may NOT catch the egglofter; it must be allowed to land naturally.
+Eggs must be 57 to 63 grams in weight, no more than 45 millimeters in diameter.
+This is typically a “Large” grade of egg.

 The contestant may make one or two flights.
 Up to two models may be used.
 The score is the best SINGLE qualified flight’s performance (altitude or duration) of the two flights allowed, if both are returned.